ga-curriculum/unit-testing-in-javascript/testing-express-routes/README.md

 ## Our Express Application

-In this lesson, we have provided some start code for an Express application.
+For this lesson, we provided some starter code for an Express application.
 Let's dive into the code and see what we have.

 **Model**